gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 deploy.
 Instead, the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service.

-Let's try using [Surge](http://surge.sh/) for deploying our first Gatsby website.
+Let's try using [Surge](http://surge.sh/) for deploying your first Gatsby website.
 Surge is one of many "static site hosts" which make it possible to deploy Gatsby sites.